 How do I get out of an emotionally abusive situation?

 If you think you’re in an emotionally abusive situation, the first step is to tell someone.
-Once you’ve decided on your answer to ‘Am I being emotionally abused?’, speak to a trusted close friend, family member or even a counsellor about how you feel.
+Speak to a trusted close friend, family member or even a counsellor about how you feel.
 This will give you a little perspective.
 The behaviour you thought was normal may seem unreasonable to an outsider.

 You could also: